-SUBJECT INITIAL RESPONSE (2019) - AS PER OAG REPORT OAG ASSESSMENT OF STATUS (2019) 2020 PAC QUESTIONS 2020 RESPONSES FROM THE MINISTRY Development Plan, what are the other measures that the Ministry utilises in facilitating the sustainable use of non- timber forest products?
+SUBJECT INITIAL RESPONSE (2019) - AS PER OAG REPORT OAG ASSESSMENT OF STATUS (2019) 2020 PAC QUESTIONS 2020 RESPONSES FROM THE MINISTRY Development Plan, what are the other measures that the Ministry utilises in facilitating the sustainable use of non-timber forest products?
 The Ministry recently received endorsement from Cabinet on the development of Bamboo in Fiji and for the setup of a National Bamboo Training Centre which will enhance the potential uses of bamboos, thus reducing pressures on our natural forests.
-INSTITUTIONAL FRAMEWORK AND HUMAN RESOURCES 16.
+INSTITUTIONAL F RAMEWORK AND HUMAN RESOURCES 16.
 Forestry Board Review is yet to be done in the forests regulations to address the durations of the meetings.
-Not Implemented.
-The Forestry Board meeting has been dormant for long and there is no plan for the schedules of meeting of the board.
-Meetings were held and The Forestry Board term expired in 2018, prior to that, minutes of Forestry Board Meetings and Board Papers are available for perusal.
+The Forestry Board meeting has been dormant for long and there is no plan Could the Ministry provide update if Board Meetings were held and if meeting minutes were recorded and progress noted for the action plans if any?
+The Forestry Board term expired in 2018, prior to that, minutes of Forestry Board Meetings and Board Papers are available for perusal.
 Who are the members of the Forestry Board?
 Members of the Forestry Board as per the 1992 Forestry Act include: 1. the Conservator of Forests who shall be chairman; 2. the Permanent Secretary of Primary Industries or his representative; 3. the Director of Town and Country Planning or his representative; 4. seven other persons appointed by the Minister of whom: a. one shall represent the Native Land Trust Board; b. one shall be a member of the Land